Venezuela wants to expand oil diplomacy despite falling prices

 Financially strapped Venezuela is considering a plan to raise cash by selling billion of dollars of Petrocaribe debt owed to it for 40 cents on the dollar or less, according to a Wall Street analyst with knowledge of the deal.

-Venezuela would sell $7 billion worth of Petrocaribe debt from the Dominican Republican and Jamaica to Wall Street for $2 billion to $3 billion in cash up front, converting outstanding invoices for oil shipped into bonds.
+Venezuela would sell $7 billion (4.45 billion pounds) worth of Petrocaribe debt from the Dominican Republican and Jamaica to Wall Street for $2 billion to $3 billion in cash up front, converting outstanding invoices for oil shipped into bonds.

 (Reporting by Daniel Trotta; Editing by Catherine Evans)